Do you ever experience anxiety and worry beyond reason?

 Awareness is the first and most essential step to anything you want to change.

 It enables you to identify anxiety-worry as soon as it arises, so you can…Insert a mental pause into your reaction and do something about your concerns Click To Tweet

 Whenever you feel anxiety and worry, pause, take a break from what you are doing, practice slow deep breathing to calm yourself, and, then, take a few moments to record the following elements:

-5. Make note of any worry behaviors such as excessive checking to make things are O.K. or extreme compensations such as showing up an hour early for an event.
+Make note of any worry behaviors such as excessive checking to make sure things are OK or extreme compensations, such as showing up an hour early for an event.

 After going through that process, you are much more conscious of the dynamics behind your anxiety-worry reaction.
 You have faced possible outcomes directly and you have imagined what you can do no matter what happens.

 You’ll likely revise your assessment of what could happen so that you see things less dramatically, less catastrophically.
 You’ll likely revise your sense of your own abilities and resources more favorably.

 With those two moves, you’ve shifted the equation so you feel more up to the challenges you might face.

 You’ll likely feel much more confident and empowered.

 Author: Kevin Schoeninger, Meditation Master at The Mind-Body Training Company.
 Kevin’s work shows us how to instantly release any unwanted thought, feeling or belief, and connect to your heart’s inner guidance.